-A drive to through the towns of Polonezkoy, Sile and Agva (mentioned below) is a good day trip, with a stop at the Black Sea.
-The road to these towns and back to Istanbul is a small narrow windy road that winds through some gorgeous hills – and through rather undeveloped scenery.
+A drive to the towns of Polonezkoy, Sile and Agva (all mentioned below) makes a fun day trip, including a stop at the Black Sea.
+The road to these towns and back to Istanbul is a small narrow windy road that passes through rolling hills – mostly natural landscapes.
 The author visited all of the locations below.

-Polonezkoy about 45 minutes from Istanbul is a small town set in a semi wooded area.
-This town was mainly Polish and has been visited by famous Poland dignitaries.
+Polonezkoy about 45 minutes from Istanbul, this small town is located in a semi wooded area.
+Its residents are primarily from Polish descent and the town has been visited by famous Poland dignitaries over the years.
 The Pope has even stopped here before.
-Polonezkoy has has a few hotels and restaurants.
+Polonezkoy features only a few hotels and restaurants.

-Sile is a very popular seaside resort town (a little smaller and less popular than Agva – mentioned below).
-Its situated on a hill above the black sea and from some of the restaurants here you have great views of the water harbor.
+Sile is a very popular seaside resort town (a little smaller and less popular than Agva).
+Its situated on a hill above the Black Sea and from some of the restaurants one has great views of the harbor.

-Yalova is located several hours from Istanbul by car – distance wise its really not that far from Istanbul but you have to drive down one arm of the Sea of Marmara and then back the other side.
-The fastest option to get there is to take one of the high speed ferries – they leave from Kadakoy and take about 45 minutes.
+Yalova is located several hours from Istanbul by car – distance wise its really not that far from Istanbul but one has to drive down one arm of the Sea of Marmara and then back up the other side.
+The fastest option to get there is to take one of the high speed ferries – they leave from Kadakoy with a journey time of about 45 minutes.
 In really bad weather during the winter the main road from Istanbul to Yalova may close sporadically if snow is falling.
-At that point the ferry may be your only option for transportation unless its very choppy water in the sea.
-The ferry terminal is just off the main square in Yalova.
-Tickets to Istanbul are about $7 one way.
+At that point the ferry may be your only option for transportation unless sea is unsafe due to heavy chop.
+The ferry terminal is located just off the main square in Yalova.

-There is really not much to see or do here – this city is mainly a farming and transportation center.
-There is a university here and a bit of shopping.
+There is really not much to see or do here – this city is mainly a farming and transportation center with a university and a wee bit of shopping.
 If weather is bad and you want to visit the hot springs at Termal, consider getting a hotel in Yalova as Termal is higher above the sea and gets more snow than Yalova which is located right at sea level.

-One hotel is the Hotel Ulke run by Mr. Rasim Yilmaz.
-They are located right on the water on the main street that parallels the water, just down from the ferry terminal.
+Ülke Hotel run by Mr. Rasim Yilmaz is located right on the water on the main street that parallels the water, just down from the ferry terminal.
 The address is Yali Cad.
 No 17 and their PHONE is: 0-226-814-16 80.
 This is a clean comfortable hotel – its open all year round.
 They have a restaurant and bar.
 Complimentary breakfast is served.